 - JESUS OF MILAN – My magnum opus.
 Fintan O Higgins is credited as a co-story by.
 It is a feature length adaptation of my novel that has in the past attracted a lot of attention and been pitched to the likes of Universal Studios, Columbia Pictures and Working Title.
 The screenplay revolves around the life of Leonardo da Vinci, during the time he lived in Milan and painted the iconic ‘The Last Supper of Christ.’
 It centres around the tumultuous relationship between Leonardo and the man he chose to paint as the face of Christ, a humble weaver by the name of Alessandro, whom the peasant stock of Milan confer quasi-religious belief that he is some personification of Christ himself.
 It is a rich tale of religious and political intrigue, bodice-ripping, violence, betrayal, death and redemption as Leonardo must confront his own insecurities if he is ever to complete this most influential of paintings.

 - THE LAST CHRISTMAS TREE – co-written with Yoav Factor.
 A family friendly Christmas animation that has previously been workshopped with Disney writer David Reynolds (Finding Nemo, Toy Story 2.)
 He said “You have a great tale here Paul, one that is well-written and would make a great Christmas animation.
 I wish you well with it.”
 In short… In the not too distant future, all the earths Christmas trees die out as a consequence of global warming, that is apart from one, dramatically rescued and kept for safe keeping by Father Christmas in his secret kingdom of Lapland.
-Katy, a socially awkward child believes in magic and after receiving visions, she embarks on a ‘hero’s journey’ overcoming trolls, witches and various others who stand in her way until she is deemed worthy to return ‘The Last Christmas Tree’ to the real world and with it revive the true spirit of Christmas.
+Ruby, a socially awkward child believes in magic and after receiving visions, she embarks on a ‘hero’s journey’ overcoming trolls, witches and various others who stand in her way until she is deemed worthy to return ‘The Last Christmas Tree’ to the real world and with it revive the true spirit of Christmas.

 - FALLING FOR FRANK – A whimsical, off the wall romantic comedy set to Northern Soul music, with just the odd dance off.
 Alice has breast cancer, and her wish is to find romance for her socially inept best friend, Frank.
 The reluctant Frank is set up for a succession of dates that progress from bad to worse.
 Alice’s endeavours back-fire and Frank unable to drag himself to be ‘romantic’ flees to India after declaring his love for Alice, which fell on deaf ears.
 Can Frank ever find love?
 With the help of a hippie mystic Frank finally overcomes his fears and embarks on the path to true love.